moding-il/bizdoc.core/README.md

 #### Explore data

 You can extend the default drill down cpability by implementing a custom dill down.
 This is a desigered behaviour if your cube summarize data from 3rd party.

-Implement the CubeBase.IExplore<T>.
+Implement the CubeBase.IExplore&lt;T&gt;.

 Override cube GetExploreType() methon and return the T type for the requested axes.